Hours and Services of Reinstein Woods

 Seasonal nature programs are offered each month.
 Check the Current and Upcoming Programs for program schedules and more information.
 Advance registration is required for all programs, and some programs may have a fee for materials.

 Snowshoe and Cross-country Ski Rental

 During the Education Center business hours, visitors may rent snowshoes and cross-country skis to use on the self-guided trails.
 A minimum of 6" of snow on the ground is required in order to use the snowshoes and skis.
-Rental = $5.00/person; $2.00 for Friends of Reinstein Nature Preserve members.
+The rental fee is 5.00/person; $2.00 for Friends of Reinstein members.
 Renter must be at least 16 years old and leave their driver's license or non-driver photo ID at the reception desk.
 Friends of Reinstein members must show their membership card to receive the discount.